kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 Nevertheless, I have always been dismayed by how cumbersome it has been to typeset a simple letter using LaTeX.
 One has to jump deftly through numerous hoops to get a decent-looking letter, even with the formidable resources of LaTeX.

-So, I was eager with anticipation when I first stumbled upon [`Typst`](https://typst.app/) [@typst01;@typst02] which exhorted one to "Compose papers/theses faster".
+So, I was eager with anticipation when I first stumbled upon [`Typst`](https://typst.app/) [@typst01;@typst02], which exhorted one to "Compose papers/theses faster".
 The [Typst home page](https://github.com/typst/typst) claims it is a "A new markup-based typesetting system that is powerful and easy to learn."
-Piqued by these promising assertions, I decided to take the plunge with Typst for the specific but express purpose of writing letters.
+Piqued by these promising assertions, I decided to take the plunge with Typst, for the specific but express purpose of writing letters.
 I have chronicled my experiences here.

-## The road to Typst

-### A glancing encounter with LaTeX3
+## A glancing encounter with LaTeX3

 I have been using LaTeX to write papers, theses, and books for well nigh thirty years.
-Thus, I am a beneficiary of LaTeX, and can vouch that the results from it are superior to those from a widely used proprietary "word processing" program which shall remain unnamed.
+Thus, I am a beneficiary of the LaTeX ecosystem, and can vouch that the results from it are superior to those from a widely used proprietary "word processing" program which shall remain unnamed.

 Despite that, I was somewhat aghast when I saw how the new, experimental LaTeX3 "dialect" or "macro language", or whatever it is called, looked like.
 It is the successor to the "LaTeX2ɛ" we use now, and while it might not impact end users much, it will certainly impinge upon customizability.
 The code fragment below is taken from a blog entitled "LaTeX3: Programming in LaTeX with Ease" [@xiang2020], and boy, did it make me uneasy, even to gaze upon it, let alone attempt to understand it: